wensir365/pkugcm/doc/readme.md

 # Change Log

+## 2017-Apr-15~20: Extract a clean OpenACC version

+Extract a clean version (src_openacc) for OpenACC optimization later, during Yan-Qi Lake journey.
+Moreover, fix a bug in fft module and make it work with PGI compiler (both serial and openmp), so that we are ready for OpenACC march now!

 ## 2017-Apr-14: Add namelist option for GrADS outputs

 Add an option "outformat" in puma_namelist to control if enable outputs in GrADS format.
 This feature, output in GrADS format, is just working for serial and OpenMP mode, but MPI mode.
 Still in debuging.